xtap5jnkx/TroubleTool/readme.md

 * Use triple quotes (`"""..."""`) for multi-line code blocks.
 * Preserve **tab characters** for indentation — the tool relies on exact formatting to locate code.
-* If your editor uses spaces, convert them to tabs (`Convert spaces to tabs`) before saving, or the tool may fail to find the target code.
+* If your editor uses spaces, convert them to tabs (`Indentation: Convert to tabs`) before saving, or the tool may fail to find the target code.

 * For code with `\n` or special chars, prefix with `r` → `r"""..."""`.